Sarazm: International cooperation

 The site was researched through multiple partnership between the Tajik SSR and international partners.
 Most notably, a fruitful collaboration between French and Tajik researchers flourished starting in 1984 with a first scientific mission.
 In 1985, a cooperation agreement was signed between the Centre national de la recherche scientifique (CNRS) and the Tajik Academy of Science for three years, a partnership that would be renewed until 1998, when the French mission changed towards supporting the preservation of the site.
 Most archeometric analysis were conducted by the CNRS in France.
 The French mission was supervised by R. Besenval, R. Lyonnet (ceramology) and F. Cesbron (mineralogy).

 In 1985, two American professors, P.L.
 Kohl (Wellesley College) and C.C.
-Lamberg-Karlovsky (Harvard) took part in an expedition organised as a joint USSR and USA archeological exchange program.
+Lamberg-Karlovsky (Harvard) took part in an expedition organised as a joint USSR and US archeological exchange program.

-Stratigraphy and datation
+Stratigraphy dates

 The site is composed of four distinct layers of occupation separated by long period of abandonment.
 This classification was established during the first excavations.
 There are about 1.5 to 2 meters of deposits in total for about a millennium of occupation and not all four layers are found in every location, suggesting the settlement moved over the centuries.
 The different layers are numbered Sarazm I, II, III, IV, with Sarazm I being the most ancient layer.

-The datation of the layers is uncertain, although most agree on the first half of the 4th millennium BC as the beginning of the occupation.
-The datation has been established initially through radiocarbon dating.
+Dating of the layers is uncertain, although most agree on the first half of the 4th millennium BC as the beginning of the occupation.
+Dates have been established initially through radiocarbon dating.

-Here are the datation results as recalibrated in 1985 by the American-USSR mission, using the results from the Leningrad laboratory.
+Here are the date results as recalibrated in 1985 by the American-USSR mission, using the results from the Leningrad laboratory.